Loan Calculator

 That means total interest paid is about $4,619.84.

-This example shows why a general loan calculator is useful for comparison: monthly affordability and long-term borrowing cost can change meaningfully with different rate and term assumptions.
+This example shows why a general loan calculator is useful for comparison: monthly affordability, long-term borrowing cost, and the impact of extra payments can all change meaningfully with different inputs.

 Frequently asked questions